TechnicalPlaygroundOrg/Rosetta/README.md

 # Rosetta
-A hybrid operating system that combines functionality from Windows, Mac and Linux with the goal of full compatibility with all of them
+A hybrid research operating system that combines functionality from Windows, Mac and Linux with the goal of full compatibility with all of them